-Each underwriter has, severally and not jointly, represented, warranted and agreed that it has not offered, sold or otherwise made available and will not offer, sell or otherwise make available any Offered Notes to any EU retail investor in the EEA.
-For the purposes of this provision:
+Each underwriter has (severally and not jointly) represented, warranted and agreed that it has not offered, sold or otherwise made available and will not offer, sell or otherwise make available any Notes to any EU retail investor in the European Economic Area (the "EEA").
+For these purposes:

-- (a) the expression "EU retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of MiFID II; or - (ii) a customer within the meaning of Directive (EU) 2016/97 (as amended), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or - (iii) not a qualified investor as defined in Article 2 of the EU Prospectus Regulation; and - (b) the expression "offer" includes the communication in any form and by any means of sufficient information on the terms of the offer and the Offered Notes to be offered so as to enable an investor to decide to purchase or subscribe for the Offered Notes.
+- (a) the expression "EU retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or - (ii) a customer within the meaning of Directive (EU) 2016/97 (as amended), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or - (iii) not a qualified investor as defined in Article 2 of Regulation (EU) 2017/1129 (as amended, the "EU Prospectus Regulation"); and - (b) the expression "offer" includes the communication in any form and by any means of sufficient information on the terms of the offer and the Notes to be offered so as to enable an investor to decide to purchase or subscribe for the Notes.